Woosmap/geofencing-ios-sdk/README.md

 * [Notification APIs request](./doc/APIsRequestInNotification.md): in use of a notification, Location of the mobile is one thing but knowing from what the mobile is close to is another thing.
 Find out here how to use Woosmap Search API to “geo contextualize” the location of your users.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Thank you for your suggestions!

+## License
+Woosmap Geofencing is released under the MIT License.
+See [LICENSE](https://github.com/woosmap/woosmap-geofencing-ios-sdk/blob/master/LICENSE.md) file for details.